alisadek/alisadek/README.md

 - 👋 Hi, I’m @alisadek
 - 👀 I’m a fullstack software developer
 - 🌱 I use React for frontend development and NodeJS for Backend Development
-- 💞️ I’m looking to collaborate on a project that sparks my interest
 - 📫 You can reach me at alysadekk@gmail.com
 - Check out my [portfolio](https://alisadek.vercel.app/#)